cfjedimaster/raymondcamden2023/src/posts/2024/09/16/2024-09-16-parsing-markdown-in-coldfusion.md

 description: A quick example of parsing Markdown in ColdFusion.
 ---

 Welcome to my third, yes, third, [ColdFusion](https://www.raymondcamden.com/categories/coldfusion) post in 2024.
 Is it a trend?
 Who knows.
-That being said, I'm doing some prep work to update my presentation on Google [Gemini](https://gemini.google.com) in preparation for my talk at Adobe's [ColdFusion Summit](https://cfsummit.adobeevents.com/) later this month, I'm updating my Node.js demos to ColdFusion and ran into an interesting issue - converting Markdown responses from Gemini to HTML.
+That being said, I'm doing some prep work to update my presentation on Google [Gemini](https://gemini.google.com) in preparation for my talk at Adobe's [ColdFusion Summit](https://cfsummit.adobeevents.com/) later this month, I'm updating my Node.js demos to ColdFusion and ran into an interesting issue - converting Markdown responses from Gemini to HTML. **Edit: I realized I gave my function at the bottom a dumb name.
+I updated the code to reflect a better name on 9/18/2024**

 My first quick Google searches didn't really mesh well with what I expected, so I asked on the CFML Slack and [James Moberg](https://github.com/JamoCA) pointed out a few options, but suggested I focus on Flexmark (which was backed up by another person on the Slack).